 The best time to visit Nathula Pass is between May to October as the weather remains pleasant and refreshing.
 The temperature fluctuates between a good 10°C to 15°C. It does not snow during this period, so one does not have to worry about the blocking of roads.

-Visit to Nathula Pass is permitted in the winters as well but the conditions are harsh.
+Visit Nathula Pass is permitted in the winters as well but the conditions are harsh.
 The temperatures drop to a freezing -25°C. If you plan to visit Nathula during winter, pack your bags accordingly.
-That is to say that you must carry heavy winter wear, snow boots and thermos.
+That is to say that you must carry heavy winter wear, snow boots and a thermos.

 Sightseeing in Nathula Pass